 Academic Policies & Requirements

 Students should familiarize themselves with Indiana Tech’s academic policies and requirements.
-Information on specific topics such as grades, courses, and schedules can be found within the current students section on the University Registrar’s website and Techniques, the university’s Student Handbook.
+Information on specific topics such as grades, courses, and schedules can be found within current students of the University Registrar’s website.

 Indiana Tech is an academic community that values and promotes academic integrity.
 All members of our community have an obligation to themselves, their peers, and the institution to uphold the code of ethics by demonstrating honesty, accountability, respect, and professionalism.
 When academic integrity is compromised, learning is minimized, and the goals of the academic community cannot be realized.